SquishyWormBugs/Labs/Lab03/README.md

 - [Set up your SharePoint site with lists and libraries](https://learn.microsoft.com/sharepoint/dev/business-apps/get-started/set-up-sharepoint-site-lists-libraries)

-## :rocket: Exercise X: Add a choice column utilizing column formatting
+## :rocket: Exercise 2: Add a choice column utilizing column formatting

 We've got everything we need for the form responses, but it's very common for a triage list to have additional columns to assist in categorizing, cleaning, and routing the items.
 In our case, we're going to have the people triaging the requests assign a priority.